Using Pinterest Images on a Blog – The Dirty Truth!

 There are MANY factors when it comes to ranking in Google and the search engines, but 1 is speed.
 You want your website to load fast.

-What many people don’t know is pretty images and graphics can “really” slow down a site.
-If a site is slow it can REALLY drop in the rankings and hurt how many visitors you get.
+What many people don’t know is that pretty images and graphics can “really” slow down a site.
+If a site is slow, it can REALLY drop in the rankings and hurt how many visitors you get.

 Every image on a website should be optimized.